solana-labs/solana/docs/src/cli/usage.md

     -v, --verbose                        Show extra information header

 OPTIONS:
-        --ask-seed-phrase <KEYPAIR NAME>    Recover a keypair using a seed phrase and optional passphrase [possible
-                                            values: keypair]
-        --authorized-voter <PUBKEY>         Public key of the authorized voter (defaults to vote account) --authorized-withdrawer <PUBKEY>    Public key of the authorized withdrawer (defaults to cli config pubkey) --commission <NUM>                  The commission taken on reward redemption (0-100) [default: 100] -C, --config <PATH>                     Configuration file to use [default:
+        --authorized-voter <PUBKEY>                      Public key of the authorized voter (defaults to vote account) --authorized-withdrawer <PUBKEY>
-                                            ~/.config/solana/cli/config.yml]
+            Public key of the authorized withdrawer (defaults to cli config pubkey)

+        --commission <NUM>
+            The commission taken on reward redemption (0-100) [default: 100]

+    -C, --config <PATH>
+            Configuration file to use [default: ~/.config/solana/cli/config.yml]

+        --derivation-path <ACCOUNT or ACCOUNT/CHANGE>
+            Derivation path to use: m/44'/501'/ACCOUNT'/CHANGE'; default key is device base pubkey: m/44'/501'/0'

     -u, --url <URL>                                      JSON RPC URL for the solana cluster -k, --keypair <PATH>                                 /path/to/id.json or usb://remote/wallet/path
-        --seed <SEED STRING>                Seed for address generation; if specified, the resulting account will be at a derived address of the VOTE ACCOUNT pubkey
+        --seed <SEED STRING>
+            Seed for address generation; if specified, the resulting account will be at a derived address of the VOTE ACCOUNT pubkey

 ARGS:
     <VOTE ACCOUNT KEYPAIR>         Vote account keypair to fund